mdlerch/git_for_jsm/slides/script2.md

 - You may have sensitive data or otherwise work that you want to keep private or at least start as private and then eventually make public.
 - Consider whether it really is important that your project is private.

-- First github, which is probably the most popular and generally comes up with new features first.
+- First github, which is probably the most popular and recognizable
 - On github you can have an unlimited number of public repositories
 - but, unless you pay, no private repositories (though academics or maybe just students can get free elevated accounts)
 - If you are willing to pay the pricing tiers determine the number of private repositories you can have.

 - On bitbucket, the basic account also gets you unlimited public repositories
 - But also you get unlimited private repositories, but only up to 5 collaborators
-- Their pricing tiers are based on the number of collaborators you want per repository
+- Their pricing tiers are based on the number of collaborators you want per private repository

 - Lastly, there is gitlab which is relatively new
 - They seem to offer both unlimited public and private repositories